 Cost Effective Distance

 Extension tubes are relatively inexpensive, even when compared to a teleconverter.
 There are extension tubes that are plain hollow tubes which require manual focus.
 These are the least costly.
 There are also extension tubes with the mechanical connection that allows the auto-focus to work (recommmended).

-A extension tube set of 12mm, 20mm and 36mm by Kenko Extension Tubes with the autofocus mechanical connection is available for $129.99 USD at Amazon.
+A extension tube set of 12mm, 20mm and 36mm by Kenko Extension Tubes with the autofocus mechanical connection is available for a very reasonable price at Amazon.